5 Code Refactoring Techniques to Improve Your Code

 Before diving into specific techniques, it’s important to understand how to make code refactoring a regular part of your development workflow:

-The Extract Method technique involves breaking down long, complex code blocks into smaller, more manageable, and reusable functions.
+The Extract Method is one of the most common and yet effective techniques that involves breaking down long, complex code blocks into smaller, more manageable, and reusable functions.
 This improves the structure, readability, and reusability of your code.
+The extract method improves the code in the following ways:

 How It Works